-Renewal proposals are welcomed and encouraged and shall describe relevant achievements made during the previous award(s) in their Scientific/Technical/Management Plan.
+Renewal proposals are welcomed and encouraged and shall describe relevant achievements made during the previous award(s) in the proposal's Scientific/Technical/Management Plan.
 Also, for proposers using the NSPIRES electronic submission system, the proposal cover page provides space for entering the NASA Financial Assistance Identification Number (award number) of any existing award that is the predecessor to the renewal proposal being submitted.
-If a renewal proposal is selected, NASA will fund the proposal as a new award, and the starting date of a renewal award will follow the period of the performance end date of the preceding award (i.e., a renewal award should not overlap the predecessor award).
+If a renewal proposal is selected, NASA will fund the proposal as a new award and the start date of a renewal award will follow the period of performance end date of the preceding award (i.e., a renewal award may not overlap the predecessor award).
 All renewal proposals require a different title from the previous award.
 A change as simple as adding "Phase 2" is sufficient.

-2.6.
-Standard Proposal Style Formats
+2.6 Standard Proposal Style Formats

-Unless otherwise stated in the NOFO, NASA requires electronic submission of proposals and does not accept hard-copy proposals.
-If a NOFO requires only the electronic submission of proposals, then the AOR's submission of a proposal serves as the required original signature by an authorized official of the proposing organization.
+Unless otherwise stated in the NOFO, NASA requires electronic submission of proposals and does not accept paper copy proposals.
+If a NOFO requires only electronic submission of proposals, the AOR's submission of a proposal serves as the required original signature by an authorized official of the proposing organization.
+Applicants seeking a waiver in the electronic submission requirement process shall follow guidance in Appendix B of the GCAM and applications must be received by the application deadline.